Collecting overdue charges

 A provider should not direct debit any amounts that are in dispute.
-See our position statement Payments for more information about direct debits.

 We will also handle a complaint by a consumer about a provider’s agent, dealer, contractor, related company or related person, including a debt buyer.
 We will, however, only deal with these complaints if we think it is fair and reasonable to do so.
 In particular, when a consumer’s complaint relates solely to the conduct of a debt buyer and is about events that took place after a debt was sold, we may exercise discretion not to handle the complaint, and instead refer the consumer to the debt buyer’s external dispute resolution scheme.

 Dealing with a dispute